UgeneGorelik/Python-Parsing/README.md

-Examples in parsing Writing Files in JSON XML YAML formats
+Examples in parsing files in JSON XML YAML formats